kaistAI/LangBridge/README.md

 ['If Ethel has 8 dollars, then Jimmy has 2 * 8 + 2 = 18 dollars.\nTherefore, Jimmy has 18 dollars.\n#### 18\nThe answer is: 18']
 ```

-Prompt models as if you were using the original LMs.
+Set the prefixes as if you were prompting the original LMs.
 For example, for Orca 2-langbridge use the Orca 2 template.
+For pretrained models (Llama 2, Llemma, and Code Llama), you may need to do use few-shot learning.

 ### Training Example
 ```